Palestine Marathon: The 2015 event

-The 2015 Palestine Marathon took place on March 27, following the same route as the two previous years starting from Manger Square.
+The 2015 Palestine Marathon took place on 27 March following the same route as the two previous years starting from Manger Square.
 Danish organisers Hein and Fischer began to hand over organising the marathon to Zeidan and other local members of Right to Movement, alongside the POC.
-Although they initially had concerns that international attendance would drop off due to the 2014 Israel-Gaza conflict, a total of 3093 participants in the event - the highest yet.
+Although they initially had concerns that international attendance would drop off due to the 2014 Gaza War, a total of 3093 participants in the event - the highest yet.
 49 nationalities were present, and a number of members of the Danish parliament participated, including Stine Brix, Pernille Skipper, Jens Joel and Liv Holm Andersen.

 39% of the runners were female, the highest in the race's history - and, according to organisers, one of the highest rates in the world.
 Prominent representatives for the event included Palestinian women Eitedal Ismail, the Director General of the Higher Council of Youth & Sports for the State of Palestine, and Vera Baboun, the first female Mayor of Bethlehem.

-For the first time, 46 runners from Gaza were allowed to participate in the event, and the winner was Nader al-Masri from the Gaza Strip, whose house had been destroyed in the 2014 Israel–Gaza conflict.
+For the first time, 46 runners from Gaza were allowed to participate in the event, and the winner was Nader al-Masri from the Gaza Strip, whose house had been destroyed in the 2014 Gaza War.
 Gazans also placed second and third in the men's event.

 The 2016 event

-The Palestine marathon in 2016 took place on April 1, with the same route as the previous years.
+The Palestine marathon in 2016 took place on 1 April, with the same route as the previous years.
 It was organised by Right to Movement, Eitedal Ismail, and other partners.
 Support for travel arrangements was provided by Yamsafer.
 The race had over 4000 participants - the largest number ever, despite participants from Gaza being denied permits to travel to the event, including the winner of the third marathon, Nader al-Masri.
 The finishing time was the fastest to date, with winner Mervin Steenkamp finishing in 02:35:26, 15 minutes ahead of the second-placed runner.